Mega Man Battle Network Legacy Collection: Release

 Battle Network Legacy Collection was announced during a Nintendo Direct livestream on June 28, 2022.
 Both volumes of the collection were released simultaneously on April 14, 2023 for Nintendo Switch, PlayStation 4, and Windows, making it the only Legacy Collection to not be released on Xbox One.
 A physical release containing both volumes was also released for Nintendo Switch and PlayStation 4.
-Players who pre-ordered the game received a DLC pack containing two alternate skins for MegaMan.EXE on the menu (one skin per volume), as well as four additional remixed tracks for the game's music player (two tracks per volume); the pre-order content was later made available for purchase on June 27, 2023.
+Players who pre-ordered the game received a downloadable content pack containing two alternate skins for MegaMan.EXE on the menu (one skin per volume), as well as four additional remixed tracks for the game's music player (two tracks per volume); the pre-order content was later made available for purchase on June 27, 2023.
 To promote the collection, Capcom briefly re-released the MegaMan NT Warrior anime through their video streaming channels.